-- 8.1 Under the provisions of the Non-Banking Finance Companies & Notified Entities Regulations 2008, the Management Company of the Fund is entitled to a remuneration during the first five years of the Fund, of an amount not exceeding three percent of the average annual net assets of the Fund and thereafter of an amount equal to two percent of such assets of the Fund.
+- 8.1 Under the provisions of the Non Banking Finance Companies and Notified Entities Regulations, 2008 (the NBFC Regulations), the Management Company of the Fund is entitled to a remuneration during the first five years of the Fund, of an amount not exceeding three percent of the average annual net assets of the Fund and thereafter of an amount equal to two percent of such assets of the Fund.
 Management fee is currently being charged at the rate of three percent of the average annual net assets of the Fund.
-The remuneration is paid to the Management Company monthly in arrears. - 8.2 During the current year, the Federal Board of Revenue levied Federal Excise Duty at the rate of 16% on the remuneration of Management Company through Finance Act, 2013 effective from June 13, 2013.
+The remuneration is paid to the Management Company monthly in arrears. - 8.2 During the current year, the Federal Board of Revenue levied Federal Excise Duty at the rate of 16% on the remuneration of Management Company through Finance Act, 2013 effective from June 13, 2013. - 9 PAYABLE TO THE MCB FINANCIAL SERVICES LIMITED TRUSTEE